juniper-wright/UtopianEngine/README.md

 =============
 A text adventure game engine, written in Java.

-(At the time of this writing, the UtopianEngine is somewhere between version 1 and 2.
-It is very much full of compilation errors, because it needed to be completely rewritten.)

 Version 2.0 of the Utopian Engine will feature:

 * A fully-fledged built-in Scripting Language, named UtopiaScript.
 At this time, the UtopiaScript functions are: